Email: Computing Flexible Learning

 As the Flexible Learning Coordinator for Computing my role includes leading 2 Program Assistants and collaborating with the Program Head.
 I work directly with 65+ instructors to organize and manage scheduling to set up over 150 COMP part-time course sections every term.

 Computing Flexible Learning is the largest single department area in the School of Computing and Academic Studies, SoCAS.
-We deliver COMP courses into 15 different computing programs including laddered credentials to the CST/PTS Diploma.
+We deliver COMP courses into 15 different computing programs including laddered credentials to the CST FLEX Diploma.

-For more than 16 years it has been a privilege to be a part of the BCIT Computing Flexible Learning team.
-As well as helping to grow our department I have grown personally and have been able to earn credentials in business management and education.
+For more than 18 years it has been a privilege to be a part of the BCIT Computing Flexible Learning team.
+As well as helping to grow our department, I have grown personally and have been able to earn credentials in business management and education.

 As Program Assistant for Computing Flexible Learning, I work with a Flexible Learning Coordinator and Program Head to support 65+ Instructors.
 My portfolio includes; MS Office, Computer Applications, Dental Reception, IT Skills and Web Technologies.

 I work with thousands of students over 70 different COMP course sections every term to manage priority registrations.
 Due to limited available seats, student priority is based on two main factors; prerequisite completion and program declaration.

 My goal is to help students find answers or point them in the right direction.
 Every term when registration opens we are very busy and manage a large number of student enquires, so please do not telephone.
 Only contact us by email, be sure to include your student number and allow 2-3 business days for a reply.

 I have a key role on the Computing Flexible Learning team working with Karen Lee (Program Assistant), under the direction of Joanne Atha (Coordinator) and Kevin Cudihee (Program Head).

 Together the four of us support 65+ Instructors and 2,500+ individual COMP students enrolled in 15 programs every year.